 Through her work with CODEPINK, Alli has organized and participated in several campaigns aimed at shaping a new American foreign policy in the Middle East- one that respects the rights of all people in the region.
 She helped plan the conference Move Over AIPAC in May 2011 (MoveOverAIPAC.org), she mobilized support around the Freedom Flotilla II to Gaza, and she is an active participant of CODEPINK’s Stolen Beauty campaign to boycott the cosmetics company Ahava, which produces its goods in illegal Israeli settlements using stolen Palestinian resources (stolenbeauty.org).
 Through CODEPINK Alli is also working to end the wars, bring our war dollars home, ban drone attacks, expose war profiteers, and amplify voices of peace throughout the world – especially women’s.

-Bob is the Treasurer of the Tree of Life Educational Fund, Inc., and is currently serving as Treasurer and Administrator of the First Congregational Church of Old Lyme, Connecticut.
+Bob is currently serving as Treasurer and Administrator of the First Congregational Church of Old Lyme, Connecticut.
 Bob is a retired executive with 35 years of military and business experience.
 He holds a BS degree from Princeton University and an MBA from the Wharton School of Finance.
 His business career included work as an international management consultant, as well as senior level positions in business development and long range planning for General Electric, Sears, and Avon Products.

 Eliza and her family moved to Old Lyme in 2001 and soon afterward, they became members of the First Congregational Church of Old Lyme.
 Eliza is a veteran of three Tree of Life journeys, the first of which she was a part of in 2005.
 During her subsequent journeys, Eliza kept a blog about her travels in Israel and the occupied territories.
 Through the Tree of Life Educational Fund, Eliza hopes to inspire a younger generation of activists who will join the non-violent struggle for peace.
 Eliza attended high school at Phillips Academy Andover in Andover, Massachusetts.
 Currently, she is a student at Harvard College where she is majoring in the History of Science with a focus in Mind, Brain and Behavior.